chann44/personal-site/posts/tech-i-wanna-learn-in-2023.md

 ### Docker

 I am interested in learning more about deployment and using containers, and am considering using `Docker`.
 I have not previously done any deployments on a server, and have only used platforms like `Vercel`.
-I am particularly excited about learning about Docke
+I am particularly excited to learn about Docker

 ### Animations